About St. Petersburg

 St. Petersburg is easy to reach via many daily convenient flight connections from main European and American cities.
-There are two terminals of the airport Pulkovo in St. Petersburg – Pulkovo-1 and Pulkovo-2.
-They are located about 9 kilometers south of St. Petersburg.
+There are two airports in St. Petersburg – Pulkovo-1 and Pulkovo-2.
+They are located close to each other, about 9 kilometers south of St. Petersburg.

-Do not accept transportation proposals from private persons at the airport!
+Do not accept transportation proposals from private persons in the airport!

 Arriving by train

-There are five main railway stations in St. Petersburg: Moscow, Ladozhsky, Finland, Vitebsky and Baltiisky.
-All of the stations, with the exception of Ladozhsky, are located in the center of the city.
-All of the stations are close to the metro stations.
+There are 3 main international railway stations in St. Petersburg: Moscovsky railway station, Ladozhsky, Vitebsky.
+All the stations, besides Ladozhsky, are located in the center of the city.
 The Moscovsky Station receives trains from Moscow, the south of Russia and the Baltic States.
 Trains from the Baltic States, Kiev and Odessa arrive at the Vitebsky Station, while trains from Arkhangelsk, Murmansk, Vologda, Vorkuta, Yekaterinburg and Chelyabinsk arrive at the Ladozhsky station, as well as through trains from Moscow.

 Arriving by Sea